-A Trust isn’t an organisation at all, but instead a legal structure to hold assets.
-For example, you might set up a Trust to hold your business assets, then appoint a Trustee to manage them.
+A Trust isn’t an organisation at all but instead, a legal structure to hold assets.
+For example, you might set up a Trust to hold your business assets and then appoint a Trustee to manage them.
 Typically, the Trustee is a Company and the Trust provides asset protection and limits liability from operating the business.
 Trusts are very flexible for tax purposes.
 However, a Trust is a complex legal structure and establishing a Trust costs significantly more than a Sole Trader or Partnership.

-For more detailed information on each of these business structures, see our feature article: How to Choose the Right Business Structure in Australia.
+For more detailed information on these business structures, see our feature article: How to Choose the Right Business Structure in Australia.

 Should I trademark my web development business name and logo?

-Just because you set up a Pty Ltd Company or registered your business name with ASIC, this does not protect your brand name.
+Just because you set up a Pty Ltd Company or registered your business name with ASIC, this does not protect your brand name if it is not trademarked.
 Any business can use your brand name.
-The only way to protect your brand name and restrict its use, is to register it as a trademark with IP Australia.
+The only way to protect your brand name and restrict its use is to register it as a trademark with IP Australia.